OCA/OpenUpgrade/docsource/use_cases/value_mapping.rst

   But the last mapping is ``not satisfied`` -> ``ok``, which changes the semantics of the data.
   It is not always possible to do otherwise and the developer must make the best suited choices.

 * Sometimes, there is nothing to do.
-  This is the case, when there are just one or more new options available in the recent version AND when no option is disappeared.
+This is the case:

+    * when there are just one or more new options available in the recent version that are new features,
+    * AND when no option is disappeared,
+    * AND when every option in the old version has the same meaning in the new version.

+* Always be sure that none of the old cases in previous version may match one of the new selection values.
+  If it's the case, you will need to perform a query selecting and updating the proper records that match this criteria.
+  For example, regarding the change in the field ``state`` on the model ``account.bank.statement`` between the v13 and the v14:

+    * In v13 : Two options are available: ``open`` / ``confirm``. `See v13 code <https://github.com/odoo/odoo/blob/34b6259b28eb963f6c5660c0e289219b6761645b/addons/account/models/account_bank_statement.py#L186>`_.
+    * In v14 : Three options are available: ``open`` / ``posted`` / ``confirm``.  `See v14 code <https://github.com/odoo/odoo/blob/58e7ff404e1b92df9f5e5958e5982373c69d7ca4/addons/account/models/account_bank_statement.py#L223-L231>`_.

+  At first sight, we could think that there is nothing to do.
+  But in reality, the meaning of the ``confirm`` value has changed between version 13 and version 14.

+    * In v13, ``confirm`` means "Validated". (reconciled or not)
+    * In v14:

+        * ``posted`` means "Validated but not fully reconciled"
+        * ``confirm`` means "Validated and fully reconciled"

+  As a result, some elements in the state ``confirm`` in v13 must be in the state ``confirm`` in v14, but other elements in state ``confirm`` in v13 must be in the state ``posted`` in v14.
+  This is done by `this script <https://github.com/OCA/OpenUpgrade/blob/34507b317ee6f4a53bdcbf249bd2e91659029931/openupgrade_scripts/scripts/account/14.0.1.1/post-migration.py#LL316C22-L316C22>`_.

 * the old data is kept in the column whose name starts with ``openupgrade_legacy_``.
-  This allows you to check that everything is correct after the migration, and to make any custom fixes.
+  This allows you to check that everything is correct after the migration, and to be used by further dependent modules in their migration scripts.
   Once this is done, you can delete this data.
   (See: :doc:`../after_migration`)